What was the eligibility criteria for a Bounce Back Loan?

 State-funded primary or secondary schools

-You will be responsible for all repayments/debt;
+Borrowers are responsible for all repayments/debt;

-No personal guarantee or security is required;
+No personal guarantee or security was required;

 Further information can be found in this guide to Bounce Back Loans produced by UK Finance - an industry body who represent the finance industry.

 For the first 12 months of your loan you won’t be charged any interest.
 After the first 12 months until the end of your loan term an interest rate of 2.5% p.a. will apply.
 There is no arrangement fee.

 The table below shows some examples of loan repayments.

 The total amount repayable excludes Business Interruption Payment (BIP), which TSB will receive from the Government to cover the first 12 months of interest.

 Interest amount payable over the loan term

 * We will send you a repayment schedule before your first repayment is due.